MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 * The unification rules and customer profile schema are the same for all business units.

  > [!NOTE]
-   > * Access to customer profiles within Customer Insights is determined based on the business unit of the user and the owning business unit of the customer profile.
    > * Any changes to the BU data separation configuration will trigger a full refresh.

+Access to customer profiles *within* Customer Insights is determined based on the business unit of the user and the owning business unit of the customer profile: Users have access to all customer profiles that belong to their business unit and any child business units.

 #### Ownership of segments and business measures
 Ownership of segments and measures is determined based on the user that created them.
 For example, if a user is member of business unit *A* then any segment and measure that user creates is owned by business unit *A*.